The 5 Stages of Moral Growth of Children Explained

 Stage 3 — Preschoolers (Three to Seven Years)

 A major turning point in moral growth and development in children occurs: the child begins to internalize family values.
 What’s important to the parents becomes important to him.
 The six-year-old may say to a friend, “In our family, we do…” These are the child’s norms.
 Once these norms are incorporated in a child’s self, the child’s behavior can be directed by these inner rules — of course, with frequent reminding and reinforcing from parents.

-Later in this stage children begin to understand the concept of the Golden Rule and to consider how what they do affects other people, that others have rights and viewpoints, too, and how to be considerate.
+Later in this stage of moral growth, children begin to understand the Golden Rule concept and consider how what they do affects other people, that others have rights and viewpoints, too, and how to be considerate.
 Children from three to seven years of age expect wiser people to take charge.
 They understand the roles of “child” and “adult” and need maturity from the adult.
 They perceive consequences and can grasp the when-then connection: when I misbehave, then this happens.
 The connected child behaves well because he has had several years of positive parental direction.
 The unconnected child may operate from the basis of “Whatever I do is okay as long as I don’t get caught.”

 Children begin to question whether parents and teachers are infallible.
 Perhaps these people in charge don’t know it all.
 They have the most respect for those adults who are fair and know how to be in charge.
-Authority is not threatening to the child, but necessary for social living.
-They believe that children should obey parents.
-And, school-age children believe that if they break a rule they should be corrected.
+Authority is not threatening to the child but necessary for social living.
+They believe that children should obey their parents.
+And, school-age children believe that if they break a rule, they should be corrected.
 This strong sense of “should do” and “should not do” sets some children up to tattle.

-From infancy to adulthood the developing moral person progresses from self (“It’s right because it feels right to me”) to others (“It’s right because it’s what we do in our family”) to abstract moral reasoning (“It’s right because it is right”).
+From infancy to adulthood, the developing moral person progresses from self (“It’s right because it feels right to me”) to others (“It’s right because it’s what we do in our family”) to abstract moral reasoning (“It’s right because it is right”).